stefanbildl/watchgod/README.md

 # Contributing

-We welcome contributions from the community to improve this project!
+I welcome contributions from the community to improve this project!
 Please follow these guidelines to contribute effectively:

 ## How to Contribute